bl-sdk/bl-sdk.github.io/willow2-mod-db/faq/index.md

 ### Will the SDK give me a virus?
 The SDK itself will not - it does occasionally get caught in a scan.
-To be safe make sure you only ever download it from the offical github, linked in the sidebar.
+To be safe make sure you only ever download it from the official github, linked in the sidebar.

 While we've never had an incident, it is theoretically possible for SDK mods to contain a virus.
 SDK mods are not sandboxed, they can run arbitrary code on your system, and we do not actively review